The Full Guide on How to Productize a Service

 How to productize a service: 3 questions answered

-There are a few questions that many agency owners–and those longing to be–have asked us in the past.
+There are a few questions that many agency owners–and those longing to be–have asked me in the past.
 Below are the answers to the most frequently asked questions on how to productize your service.

 How do you productize an agency?